 The Secretariat comprises the Secretary, the Manager of the Parole Board Secretariat and two Parole Board Administrators.
-Two Administrators departed during the year, Emma Spencer and Andrea Coggan, both having provided excellent service.
-They have been replaced by Brooke Harris and Trevor Riddle who are each first class contributors.
+They Brooke Harris and Trevor Riddle who are each class contributors.
 The Manager, Michaela Beattie, is an outstanding team leader and under her, the team provides wonderful support to the Secretary and Chair, and thus to the Board.
-Michaela was recognised by the Commissioner in his Annual Awards for the year by a Commendation for Distinctive devotion to duty, which read:-
+Early in the year, Michaela was recognised in the Commisioner's Annual Awards with a Commendation for Distinctive Devotion to Duty.
+Michaela took maternity leave from October 2023, and Firdiana Zulkifli has been appointed to fill the position on a temporary basis.
+She is already displaying sound and effective skills in this position and fitting in to the Team's pleasant working environment.